Bachelor of Science in Nursing – Frequently Asked Questions

 - It will take two semesters to finish the Anatomy and Physiology requirements, so make sure you are registered for BIOL 213/214 for the first semester.

-- Transfer Students may complete NURS 101 and NURS 105 the first semester after transferring to Liberty if they are not available at the current institution.
-The classes must be completed before starting junior year.
+- Transfer Students may complete NURS 104 the first semester after transferring to Liberty if not available at the current institution.
+The class must be completed before starting junior year.

 - NURS 115 can only be taken if you’ve already completed one semester of BIOL 213/214.